Should You Use Roll Labels or Sheet Labels?

 What are roll labels?

 Well, again stating the obvious here, roll labels come on a roll.
 They’re a continuous strip of labels attached to a liner and wound around a core.
 Unlike sheet labels, roll labels don’t have any backing material around the outer edge of the label itself.
+They’re generally made of the same materials and adhesives as sheet labels, they’re just wound around a plastic or cardboard spool instead of on a flat sheet.

 With roll labels, you can buy thousands of different sizes and shapes, as well as custom label shapes and sizes.
 This allows you to be more inventive and creative with your label designs to really make your products stand out.
+Avery offers both custom roll labels and printable roll labels.
+For printable roll labels, you must have a inkjet roll label printer.

+Custom printed roll labels offer embellishments and finishes you can’t often get on DIY roll labels and sheet labels; things like white ink.
+This printing technique applies white ink underneath clear labels to create opacity in specific areas.
+White ink underprint can make your label design more vivid and your text easier to read.
 Using a professional printer like Avery WePrint that uses digital presses will allow you to create vibrant metallic custom labels.
 If you want some extra shine on your metallic print, you can add a gloss laminate so your label looks like foil.
 For a more brushed metal, flat appearance, add a matte laminate over your metallic print.

 When should you use roll labels?

-Roll labels are an affordable way to order labels or stickers in bulk.
+Roll labels are an affordable way to order labels in bulk.
 They’re very popular with businesses needing longer runs and spending more on their labels.
 As a general rule of thumb, if you order more than $250 of labels, you’re probably ready to roll.
 The more you buy, the more you save.

 If you plan on using a labeling machine for your products, then it will require you to use roll labels.
 If you haven’t invested in a label applicator, the good news is, there are a variety of dispensers available to fit your current budget.
 There are also some guidelines you should follow when choosing the right label applicator.